TaceoLabs/co-snarks/book/src/quick_start.md

 ## Split the Input

 Ok, after we finished the setup, we need to prepare the inputs for the witness extension.
-If you have read the circom documentation (or used circom in the past), you will remember a step between compiling the circuits and the actual proofing.
+If you have read the circom documentation (or used circom in the past), you will remember a step between compiling the circuits and the actual proving.
 That is, the witness extension (or "computing the witness" as circom calls it).

 We prepare an input file and call it `input.json`: